| No events |

 diverse material, and Jim Runfola arrangements of songs by Steely Dan and Earth, Wind, & Fire were added to their repertoire.

-They competed and won the local competition sponsored by the Blues Society of WNY.
-In January of 2003, JJ Swing performed in The International Blues Festival on Beale St. in Memphis for two nights.
+In fall of ’02, after and winning the local competition sponsored by the Blues Society of WNY, the group performed in The International Blues Festival on Beale St. in Memphis, TN for two nights in January 2003, followed by an illustrious appearance at the famous Atpart Theater in Lewiston, NY.

-Presently, the band’s success has grown and they are playing more frequently now than at any time in the past.
-One of the secrets to the ability of an eight piece band to maintain such a busy schedule lies in the availability of highly talented substitutes to take the place of a regular member when schedules conflict.
+One of the secrets to the ability of a nine piece band to maintain such a busy schedule lies in the availability of highly talented substitutes to take the place of a regular member when schedules conflict.
 JJ Swing owes no small measure of thanks to those who have filled in for missing members of the band.

 What happens next?
 Stay tuned for the next chapter in JJ history…….